tomerfeldon/TapTrack/README.md

 }
 ```

-Each concrete activity is just the overrides — no logic:
+Each concrete activity is just the overrides -no logic:

 ```kotlin
 class WaterActivity : BaseTrackerActivity() {